Error messages

 Return last state only

-If a script needs only the last state of a requested collection in the main context: use an if barstate.islast condition to return a copy of the last bar’s collection only.
+If a script requires only the latest state of a requested collection, use a conditional structure or expression with barstate.islast as the condition to limit retrieving a copy of that collection to the last available bar.

 Here, we modified our script to display only the latest average BOP (a single value), rather than plotting an average line.
 The updated request function now returns the calculated BOP values directly for each bar, and returns the higher timeframe’s array only on the last bar: